pareshanmishra98/Library-management-system/README.md

 GROUP BY 1
 ```

-9. **List Members Who Registered in the Last 180 Days**:
+9. ** Task 9: List Members Who Registered in the Last 180 Days**:
 ```sql
 SELECT * FROM members
 WHERE reg_date >= CURRENT_DATE - INTERVAL '180 days';
 ```

-10. **List Employees with Their Branch Manager's Name and their branch details**:
+10. **Task 10: List Employees with Their Branch Manager's Name and their branch details**:

 ```sql
 SELECT